BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Proof in offline setting

-\section{Convex optimization Translation}
+\textbf{Lift to the online setting.} We now complete the proof of Theorem~\ref{thm:fw-optimal} by lifting Lemma~\ref{lemma:policybest-offline} to the online problem.
+The optimization~\eqref{eq:online-opt-norescale} that defines \policybest-no-rescaling depends only on the load parameters $\{\rho_{ij}\}$, which are known to the customer in the online setting.
+Hence \policybest-no-rescaling is implementable online.
+By Lemma~\ref{lemma:policybest-offline}, \policybest-no-rescaling is optimal on every well-behaved sample path; since the finite-means assumption implies that the set of sample paths that are not well-behaved has measure zero, \policybest-no-rescaling is optimal in the online setting almost surely.

-In this appendix, we rewrite the optimization problem \eqref{eq:online opt} into a convex optimization problem.
-For completeness, we state the optimization again as below:
+\subsection{Convex optimization Translation}

-This is not immediately a convex optimization problem because the constraint terms $\frac{k_{ij}}{s_{ij}(k_{ij})}$ are not necessarily convex.
+In this appendix, we rewrite the optimization problem \eqref{eq:online-opt-norescale} into a convex optimization problem.
+The problem~\eqref{eq:online-opt-norescale} is not immediately convex because the constraint terms $\frac{k_{ij}}{s_{ij}(k_{ij})}$ are not necessarily convex.
 However, by applying a change of variables, we can translate it into a convex optimization problem.

-\begin{theorem} The optimization problem \eqref{eq:online opt} can be solved in the following two steps: \begin{enumerate} \item Solve the convex optimization problem \eqref{eq:convex} to get the optimal solution $z_{ij}$; \item Get the optimal $k_{ij}=s_{ij}^{-1}(\frac{1}{z_{ij}})$ where $s_{ij}^{-1}$ is the inverse of the speedup function $s_{ij}$. \end{enumerate} \end{theorem} \begin{proof}
+\begin{theorem} The optimization problem \eqref{eq:online-opt-norescale} can be solved in the following two steps: \begin{enumerate} \item Solve the convex optimization problem \eqref{eq:convex} to get the optimal solution $z_{ij}$; \item Get the optimal $k_{ij}=s_{ij}^{-1}(\frac{1}{z_{ij}})$ where $s_{ij}^{-1}$ is the inverse of the speedup function $s_{ij}$. \end{enumerate} \end{theorem} \begin{proof}

 Define $z_{ij}:=\frac{1}{s_{ij}(k_{ij})}$.
-Define $d_{ij}:=\sup_{k\geq 1} s_{ij}(k)$ (if it does not exist, let $d_{ij}=\infty$).
+Define $d_{ij}:=\sup_{k\geq \base_i} s_{ij}(k)$ (if it does not exist, let $d_{ij}=\infty$).
 If exists $k$ such that $s_{ij}(k)=d_{ij}$, denote the smallest one by $\xi_{ij}$; Otherwise, let $\xi_{ij}$ be $\perp$.

-Note that since $s_{ij}$ is non-decreasing and concave, we have that it is strictly increasing in $[1,\xi_{ij}]$ ($[1,\infty)$ if $\xi_{ij}=\perp$).
-Thus we can define the function $\beta_{ij} = s_{ij}^{-1}$ to be the inverse of the speedup function on $[1,d_{ij}]$ ($[1, d_{ij})$ if $\xi_{ij}=\perp$).
-Using the fact that $s_i$ is increasing, positive and concave, we have that $\beta_{ij}$ is decreasing and convex.
+Note that since $s_{ij}$ is non-decreasing and concave, we have that it is strictly increasing in $[\base_i,\xi_{ij}]$ ($[\base_i,\infty)$ if $\xi_{ij}=\perp$).
+Thus we can define the function $\beta_{ij} = s_{ij}^{-1}$ to be the inverse of the speedup function on $[s_{ij}(\base_i),d_{ij}]$ ($[s_{ij}(\base_i), d_{ij})$ if $\xi_{ij}=\perp$).
+Using the fact that $s_{ij}$ is increasing, positive and concave, we have that $\beta_{ij}$ is decreasing and convex.

 By definition of $z_{ij}$, we have that $k_{ij}=\beta_{ij}(\frac{1}{z_{ij}})$.
-Substituting this into the optimization problem \eqref{eq:online opt}, we have
+Substituting this into the optimization problem \eqref{eq:online-opt-norescale}, we have